NikolaiT/incolumitas/content/Security/tls_theory.md

 ## Fingerprinting TLS - A new Tool

-In this section I present a simple tool that extracts properties / entropy from the TLS handshake and forms a TLS fingerprint.
-Such a TLS fingerprint may be used to identify devices.
+In this section, I present a simple tool that extracts properties / entropy from the TLS handshake and forms a TLS fingerprint.
+Such a TLS fingerprint may be used to identify devices / TLS implementations.
 This tool will be able to collect statistical data and correlate the entropy with the User-Agent transmitted in HTTP headers.
 After this data collection process, I can answer questions such as:

 1. Does this TLS fingerprint belong to the operating system that is claimed by the User Agent?
 2. How unique is the TLS fingerprint of the client in question?
 3. Based on past observations and collected TLS client data, is this fingerprint a legit one?
 4. To what TLS implementation does this fingerprint belong?

-**Live TLS Entropy Detection:** This is your last seen TLS handshake data (From the initial Client Hello handshake message):
+**Live TLS Entropy Detection:** This is your last seen TLS handshake data - Taken from the initial Client Hello handshake message:

 <pre style="overflow: auto;" id="tls_fp">
 ...loading